 Fishing in Arkansas invites non-residents to discover vibrant ecosystems and enjoy some of the finest angling experiences in the nation.

-- Access to trophy trout and bass at renowned spots like Bull Shoals Lake and the Little Red River.
+- Trophy trout and bass at well-known spots like Bull Shoals Lake and the Little Red River.

-- The option to target trout with a $20 Non-resident Trout Permit for specific waters.
+- The $20 Non-resident Trout Permit opens up designated trout waters.

 Frequently Asked Questions